Gianluca Atzori

-Gianluca Atzori (born 6 March 1971) is an Italian football manager and former player, current coach of Floriana.
+Gianluca Atzori (born 6 March 1971) is an Italian football manager and former player, currently in charge of Serie D club Scafatese.

 Career

 Playing

 Atzori started his professional playing career with Rome-based Serie C side Lodigiani in 1988, then playing mostly at Serie B level with several teams, including Perugia, Reggina and most notably Ravenna, where he spent a total four season.
-In 2001, he joined Empoli, being protagonist of the Tuscans' successful 2001–02 Serie B campaign which saw the team being crowned league winners under head coach Silvio Baldini.
-He then played another season with Empoli, in his personal first (and only) Serie A season.
+In 2001, he joined Empoli, being a protagonist of the Tuscans' successful 2001–02 Serie B campaign which saw the team being crowned league winners under head coach Silvio Baldini.
+He then played another season with Empoli in his personal first (and only) Serie A season.
 In 2003, he followed Silvio Baldini at Palermo, who later won the Serie B title in 2003–04; he played only 17 league games out of 46 with the rosanero, being relegated to the bench after Silvio Baldini's dismissal from the head coaching post.